 - Turn the stand mixer speed back down to LOW (around 4) and let the dough mix for about 6 minutes.

 - Remove the dough from the bowl.
 On a lightly floured surface, knead the dough for about 8 minutes.

 - Lightly oil a bowl, place the dough into the bowl, and cover.
 Place the bowl in a warm place and let the dough sit (proof) for about 1.5 hours.
 The dough should double in size.

 - Once the dough has proofed to double the size, punch the dough in the middle and remove it from the bowl.

 - Knead the dough for about 5 minutes, then cut the dough in half.

 - Lightly oil two loaf pans, then place the dough in the pans.

-- Cover both of of the loaf pans, and store them in a warm place until the dough doubles in size.
+- Cover both of the loaf pans (with a towel or plastic wrap) and store them in a warm place until the dough doubles in size again.

 - Once the loaves are removed from the oven, immediately remove them from the pans and place them on a cooling rack.

 - Let the bread cool down, then serve.